1. Home

 Private Channels

-Private Channels are Not Recommended
+Private Channels are Disabled

 For additional information on private channels, please see Microsoft’s documentation here.